 M1 Finance is a unique brokerage.
 It doesn’t offer traders a standard desktop trading platform with lines, charts and candlesticks.
 Instead, it offers a hybrid bank and investing platform that focuses more on asset allocation and creating a personalized portfolio than price movements and daily fluctuations.

 When you sign up with M1 Finance, you’ll answer a few questions about yourself, your financial situation and what you’re saving for.
-M1 will then help you create a “pie” — the term the broker uses for an asset mix.
-Your individual pie will include a unique blend of individual stocks and ETFs — each represented by a “slice” of your investing pie.
+Your individual "pie" or "expert pie" will include a unique blend of individual stocks and ETFs — each represented by a “slice” of your investing pie.
 The final blend should match your goals and risk tolerance.

 You can choose from 1 of 80 expert portfolio recommendations or build your own pie by hand-selecting stocks and funds you want to buy.
-M1 offers traders a host of pies to choose from, including:
+M1 offers General Investing Expert Pies that cover a range of risk tolerances, and you can choose the one that best fits your needs.
+Retirement pies are built for a range of target retirement dates.
+M1 also created several pre-made Expert Pies that cover a variety of industries, or you can build one on your own.

 Don’t forget — you can also create your own pie by selecting individual stocks and ETFs from over 6,000 choices.